heyjianjing/linear_algebra/README.md

 # Linear algebra

 Main reference
-* Lectures from Prof. Stephen Boyd at Stanford
+* Lectures from Prof. Stephen Boyd at Stanford (EE103 and EE263)

 `la_01`
 * Intepretations of $Ax$, as transformation or translation